bmetitiri/proto/README.md

 ###ni
  - Web framework development, yeah!
 Reinventing the wheel, yeah!
 (Supports appengine, tornado.py)

+###node.no.de
+ - Sampling of the Twitter firehose, from when http://no.de was a thing.

 ###selector
  - Greasemonkey style add-on to download the media content of a target site.